Set up a query pipeline

 Many of the items in your

 Internal Documentation source undergo frequent but relatively insignificant updates.

 Having reviewed the usage analytics reports, you have good reason to believe that when a query is routed to the Default query pipeline, the weight of the Item last modification ranking factor should be considerably reduced for these items.

 You duplicate the Default query pipeline in its current state.
 In the resulting Default Copy query pipeline, you create the following ranking weights rule:

 rank docDate: 1

-and associate this new rule to the following condition:
+and associate this new rule with the following condition:

 when $source=="Internal Documentation"

-The next article in this section explains how you can use query ranking expressions (QREs) to manually tune relevance in your search solution (see Using Query Ranking Expressions).
+The Use query ranking expressions article explains how you can use query ranking expressions (QREs) to manually tune relevance in your search solution.